Bissorte Dam: Design

 The Bissorte Dam, which forms the upper reservoir (2050 m elevation), is a gravity dam on the Bissorte River (8.8 km long).
 It is 545 m long and 49 m wide at the base.
 A stone facing protects its concrete structure.
 The reservoir, Lake Bissorte (Lac de Bissorte), holds a water volume of 40,000,000 m3 that can now be brought to a maximum of 100,000,000 m3 after additional work was completed in 1957.

 A second reservoir, situated on the Arc River downstream from the Bissorte Dam, is formed by the Pont des Chèvres Dam (925 m elevation), a gate-structure dam.
-It serves to stabilize the flow of tailwater from the Bissorte and Orelle plants, and functions as the lower reservoir in the pumped-storage system utilized by Super-Bissorte, one of France's major pumped-storage power stations, known as STEP (Stations de transfert d'énergie par pompage).
+It serves to stabilize the flow of tailwater from the Bissorte and Orelle plants, and functions as the lower reservoir in the pumped-storage system used by Super-Bissorte, one of France's major pumped-storage power stations, known as STEP (Stations de transfert d'énergie par pompage).
 The reservoir holds 1,500,000 m3 of water.

 Penstocks

-The original penstock, installed to pipe water into Bissorte 1, was a novelty at the time of its construction thanks to its stiffener rings, metal bands that provide reinforcement against the high tensile pressure of the water.
+The original penstock, installed to pipe water into Bissorte 1, was a novelty at the time of its construction thanks to its stiffener rings, metal bands that provide reinforcement against the high pressure of the water.
 A second penstock was installed underground with the addition of Super-Bissorte.